Kethsar/ytarchive/README.md

 	--no-merge
 		Do not run the ffmpeg command for the downloaded streams when sigint is received.
 You will be prompted otherwise.

+	--no-save
+		Do not save any downloaded data and files if not having ffmpeg run when sigint is received.
+You will be prompted otherwise.

+	--no-video
+		If a googlevideo url is given or passed with --audio-url, do not prompt for a video url.
+If a video url is given with --video-url then this is effectively ignored.

 	-n, --no-wait
 		Do not wait for a livestream if it's a future scheduled stream.